LavaHq/Charizard/README.md

 - [] Custom Decorators
 - [] Meta Classes
 - [] Abstract Classes
-- [] Specify a Sub-domain
 - [] make use of generators whenever possible
 - [] `__setattr__`
 - [] Spell Checker for Doc Blocks
-- [] Create an enviroment that can be spun up on any machine, and is enviroment concious